ODZ-UJF-AV-CR/TydenVedy2024_OnboardSpaceRadiation/README.md

 How is [cosmic radiation](https://en.wikipedia.org/wiki/Cosmic_ray) detected on aircraft?
 What is the relationship between radiation intensity, altitude, and geographical location?
 How is the radiation exposure of aircraft crews evaluated?
 During this mini-project, we will attempt to answer these questions and more.
 If weather conditions permit, the project will include a measurement flight with a radiation detector reaching an altitude of 4000 meters.

+### Objectives

+- To understand the detection methods of cosmic radiation on aircraft.
+- To analyze the variation of radiation intensity with altitude and geographical location.
+- To assess the radiation exposure of aircraft crews using collected data.

 ### Instrumentation
 Several instruments were onboard to measure cosmic radiation: